-'''

-etherHistoryCollisions OBJECT-TYPE

-SYNTAX Counter

-ACCESS read-only

-STATUS mandatory

-DESCRIPTION

-"The best estimate of the total number of collisions

-on this Ethernet segment during this interval."

-::= { etherHistoryEntry 14 }

-etherHistoryUtilization OBJECT-TYPE

-SYNTAX INTEGER (0..10000)

-ACCESS read-only

-STATUS mandatory

-DESCRIPTION
+SYNTAX Counter ACCESS read-only STATUS mandatory DESCRIPTION "The number of packets received during this sampling interval that were longer than 1518 octets (excluding framing bits but including FCS octets), and had either a bad Frame Check Sequence (FCS) with an integral number of octets (FCS Error) or a bad FCS with a non-integral number of octets (Alignment Error).

+Note that this definition of jabber is different than the definition in IEEE-802.3 section 8.2.1.5 (10BASE5) and section 10.3.1.4 (10BASE2).
+These documents define jabber as the condition where any packet exceeds 20 ms. The allowed range to detect jabber is between 20 ms and 150 ms." ::= { etherHistoryEntry 13 }

+The value returned will depend on the location of the RMON probe.
+Section 8.2.1.3 (10BASE-5) and section 10.3.1.3 (10BASE-2) of IEEE standard 802.3 states that a station must detect a collision, in the receive mode, if three or more stations are transmitting simultaneously.
+A repeater port must detect a collision when two or more stations are transmitting simultaneously.
+Thus a probe placed on a repeater port could record more collisions than a probe connected to a station on the same segment would.

+Probe location plays a much smaller role when considering 10BASE-T. 14.2.1.4 (10BASE-T) of IEEE standard 802.3 defines a collision as the simultaneous presence of signals on the DO and RD circuits (transmitting and receiving at the same time).
+A 10BASE-T station can only detect collisions when it is transmitting.
+Thus probes placed on a station and a repeater, should report the same number of collisions.

+RFC 1757
-"The best estimate of the mean physical layer

-network utilization on this interface during this

-interval, in hundredths of a percent."

-::= { etherHistoryEntry 15 }

--- The Alarm Group

--- Implementation of the Alarm group is optional.

--- The Alarm Group requires the implementation of the Event -- group. --- -- The Alarm group periodically takes statistical samples from -- variables in the probe and compares them to thresholds -- that have been configured.
-The alarm table stores -- configuration entries that each define a variable, -- polling period, and threshold parameters.
-If a sample is -- found to cross the threshold values, an event is -- generated.
-Only variables that resolve to an ASN.1 -- primitive type of INTEGER (INTEGER, Counter, -- Gauge, or TimeTicks) may be monitored in this way.

--- This function has a hysteresis mechanism to limit the -- generation of events.
-This mechanism generates one event -- as a threshold is crossed in the appropriate direction. -- No more events are generated for that threshold until the -- opposite threshold is crossed.
+Note also that an RMON probe inside a repeater should ideally report collisions between the repeater and one or more other hosts (transmit collisions as defined by IEEE 802.3k) plus receiver collisions observed on any coax segments to which the repeater is connected." ::= { etherHistoryEntry 14 } etherHistoryUtilization OBJECT-TYPE SYNTAX INTEGER (0..10000) ACCESS read-only STATUS mandatory DESCRIPTION "The best estimate of the mean physical layer network utilization on this interface during this sampling interval, in hundredths of a percent." ::= { etherHistoryEntry 15 } -- The Alarm Group -- Implementation of the Alarm group is optional. \ \ -- The Alarm Group requires the implementation of the Event -- group. \ \ -- The Alarm group periodically takes -- statistical samples from variables in the probe and -- compares them to thresholds that have been -- configured.
+The alarm table stores configuration -- entries that each define a variable, polling period, -- and threshold parameters.
+If a sample is found to -- cross the threshold values, an event is generated. -- Only variables that resolve to an ASN.1 primitive -- type of INTEGER (INTEGER, Counter, Gauge, or -- TimeTicks) may be monitored in this way. -- This function has a hysteresis mechanism to limit -- the generation of events.
+This mechanism generates -- one event as a threshold is crossed in the -- appropriate direction.
+No more events are generated -- for that threshold until the opposite threshold is -- crossed. \ \ -- In the case of a sampling a deltaValue, a probe may